 Last tasted: April 2007 as part of a V.P. vertical line up.
 There was a lot of sediment in the bottle upon pouring so decanting prior to serving is recommended.
 The colour of this wine is much more purple and less developed than the 1996, 1997 or 1999 V.P.’s.
-The nose is similarly young and undeveloped, still with lots of plum jam fruit aromas rising from the glass.
-A powerful palate is the first impression you get from tasting this wine, with big ripe plum and berry flavours that are balanced by strong tannins and complex brandy on the finish.
-This is a big, strapping V.P. that comes across as powerful, intense and drier in style.
-Our best V.P. to date (2005 may challenge this – time will tell)
+The nose is relatively young and undeveloped, still with lots of plum jam fruit aromas rising from the glass.
+A powerful palate, with big ripe plum and berry flavours that are balanced by strong tannins and complex brandy on the finish.
+This is a big, strapping V.P. that comes across as intense and drier in style.

 Last tasted: 16th of May 2011.
-Two bottles were included in a donated case for the Japanese fundraising effort organised by Wine Australia in May 2011 so we thought it time to open a bottle to make a note on it and were very pleased to see that the wine was still as delicious as when we last saw it.
-The colour in the glass was medium to deep red with a tawny brown hue to the edge.
+The colour was medium to deep red with a tawny brown hue to the edge.
 This wine has thrown quite a deal of sediment in bottle with ageing.
 Decant before serving to avoid this.
 The wine is very expressive to taste, all sweet fruit, dominated by sultana, dried apricot and liqueur cherry.
 It has lovely ripeness rather than sugar sweetness that gives the palate an opulent fullness.
-There is an excellent length of flavour and the brandy spirit leaves the finish nicely dry with good length and persistence.
+There is excellent length of flavour and the brandy spirit leaves the finish nicely dry with good length and persistence.

-Optimum drinking time: Best drunk now (with a good wedge of Parmesan cheese and quince paste) or will hold for a further 10 years.
-Lovely.
+Optimum drinking time: Best drunk now (with a good wedge of Parmesan cheese and quince paste) or will hold until 2021 if well cellared and with a good cork.

-Optimum drinking time: Drink now with hard cheeses or dried fruit cakes such as Panforte or can be cellared further, up to about 2016.
+Optimum drinking time: Drink now with hard cheeses or dried fruit cakes such as Panforte or can be cellared further if you have a good cork.

 1995 Noon’s Vintage Port